Doolittle28/code-quiz/README.md

 ## User Story

 -AS A coding boot camp student
--I WANT to take a timed quiz on fundamentals that stores scores
--SO THAT I can gauge my progress compared to my peers
+-I WANT to take a timed quiz on fundamentals that stores last score -SO THAT I can gauge my progress compared to my peers

 ## Built With